webavatar/dynamo-ui/README.md

 ## Steps
 1. First step is to install dynamodb locally.
 Steps on setting up DynamoDB locally can be found here https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html
+2. Check that DynamoDB Loacl is running at http://localhost:8000/
-2. Install node ( v12 or higher)
+3. Install node ( v12 or higher)
-3. Checkout this repo locally
+4. Checkout this repo locally
-4. Run the application locally running below command: node index.js
+5. Run the application locally running below command: node index.js
-5. The UI can be accessed by navigating to http://localhost:9001/pages/index.html
+6. The UI can be accessed by navigating to http://localhost:9001/pages/index.html

+In case you do not have dynamodb local running at http://localhost:8000/ then you must use a local proxy to divert request to the other server running at any host/port, for example http://192.168.1.100:8010 etc

+You can check references for sample local proxy

 ## Online without installation !
 You may also use the online version of the application which is available here